Last updated on 17/12/2024

 Idea Fix

 The problem with the familiar word ‘housing’ is that it fixes our ideas; it formats our thinking in a certain way.
 It inhibits policymakers from thinking outside the box of everyday speech.
 We need to think differently about residential accommodation.
 The problem is: what word do we use that is short enough for everyday speech which means what we currently mean by ‘housing’ but which does not just mean houses?
-Even in 2017, the kind of professionals who should know better, still sees the private rented sector and its supply of apartments, as catering for a temporary need.
-Just like the legislators of the 1980s did.
-But it’s not about short-term tenancies and temporary arrangements; it’s about permanent homes.
+Even in 2017, the kind of professionals who should know better, still see the private rented sector and its supply of apartments, as catering for a temporary need.
+Just like the legislators of the 1980s did, but it’s not about short-term tenancies and temporary arrangements; it’s about permanent homes.

 According to the website of lpcliving, in 2017, just over half (51%) of private renters are under 35 years of age and 54% have no dependents, and so are unlikely to get social housing.
 Newspapers continue to wax lyrical about the increase in house prices – as though it was actually a good thing!
 In fact, rising house prices is a two-edged sword – good for some but a disaster for others.